organisciak/dissertation/document/3_apriori.md

 While there are other potential factors affecting differences between the systems, this cursory comparison suggests that the attentiveness and introspection required of a crowdsourcing contribution affects what that contribution will look like.

+Since most incidental crowdsourcing deals with reaction to existing documents rather than creation of outright new works, the future directions suggested by this work (in addition the work itself) are pertinent to the proposed dissertation's focus on crowdsourcing for information retrieval indexing.

 #### System 1 vs System 2

-More evidence for this was encountered in a peripheral finding while conducting <!-- TODO cite human computation?
-Or just unpublished?  -->.
+Additional evidence for this was encountered in a peripheral finding while conducting research for @organisciak_personalized_2013.
 In this case, we were again looking at opinion ratings on a five-point scale, this time on Mechanical Turk.
 Workers were asked to provide their personal opinions on whether they liked the style of each of 100 saltshakers.
 In one group of workers, this is all they were asked.